 Sterling Systems & Controls, Inc. custom designs and manufactures the highest quality automated feedmill control system for virtually any process or a complete facility.
 Sterling Systems & Controls has designed and provided equipment and software for a customized Automated Feedmill Control System using an Allen-Bradley PLC and desktop PC’s running Sterling Systems’ customized Windows-based Automation Software.
-Sterling’s forty-five plus (45+) years of Feedmill process and Feedmill automation experience ensures quality and efficiency in both hardware and software.
+Sterling’s fifty (50) years of Feedmill process and Feedmill automation experience ensures quality and efficiency in both hardware and software.

 Other items provided by Sterling Systems include a common PLC Control Panel, Server PC, Server Rack Panel, Uninterruptible Power Supplies for the PC’s, and the Truck Scale Light.
 The PLC Control Panel includes the main common PLC, Schlagel distributor controllers and the two weight indicators (one Major scale, one Minor scale).